krishanthisera/blog/src/content/blog/static-hosting-aws.md

 Here we are specifying two different statements.

-1. To let the pipeline deployer list the bucket
+1. To let the pipeline deployer user to list the bucket
 2. CloudFront service to read the S3 bucket content

 It is important to note that we will be using Origin Access Control (OAC) instead of legacy OAI (Origin Access Identity) to provide access to S3 bucket content to the CloudFront.